 My diagnoses?
 Upper airway resistance syndrome (UARS), what I call sleep apnea “light.”
 Partial breathing obstructions didn’t merit an OSA diagnosis.

 Getting an IH diagnosis

 I also didn’t qualify for narcolepsy.
 This left me with a diagnosis of idiopathic hypersomnia (IH).
-My doctor explained idiopathic meant the cause for my EDS was unknown.
+My doctor explained idiopathic meant the cause of my EDS was unknown.
 That’s all he said.
 He treated my UARS with an oral device but gave me nothing for the IH.

 I wouldn’t truly understand IH until I returned to school to study sleep technology.

 Solving the mystery

 This decision was inspired by my first sleep study and 3 books I’d read afterward: Wide Awake and Dreaming by Julie Flygare, The Promise of Sleep by Dr. William Dement, and Sleep by Dr. Carlos Schenck.

 Fast forward 3 years.
 Ironically, I’d been neck deep in polysomnography school, preparing for clinicals at the local sleep lab, when new symptoms emerged: speech problems, tingling, and a sudden inability to read while having perfect vision.